-Here you will find some useful tips, advice and information to assist with the creation of a CV.
-This is by no means a definitive list but some key points for consideration when creating and or updating your CV.
-Our team are always more than happy to review your CV and offer advice and recommendations.
+Here you will find some useful tips, advice and information to assist with the creation of an effective CV.
+This is by no means a definitive list, but rather some key points for consideration when creating and or updating your CV.
+Our team is always more than happy to review your details, offer advice or make recommendations.
 We understand all too well how challenging it can be to write about yourself and sometimes all you need is a second opinion and some pointers to get you started – or to transform a good CV into a great CV!

-Rather than listing your basic daily duties, this is a perfect place to include your key achievements during your time with a company.
+Rather than simply listing your basic daily duties, this is the perfect place to include your key achievements during your time with a company.
 This is one of the first things an employer will look for and will help you to stand out from the crowd.
-In addition, including some of the less common tasks you undertook in this role will help point out transferable skills to potential employers.
-For example, completing payroll as part of an admin role may then be transferable to some form of financial role).
+In addition, including some of the less common tasks you undertook in a role will help potential employers identify any transferable skills.
+For example, completing payroll or invoicing work as part of an admin role may put you in contention for some form of financial role.

 The preferred order for your CV is as follows

-- Name and Contact details – Full name, address, telephone numbers and email address (include a mobile number whenever possible)
+- Name and Contact Details – Full name, address, telephone numbers and email address (include a mobile number whenever possible)

 - Personal Profile – Tell the employer about yourself and why you are perfect – you can include your key attributes, strengths and best qualities

-- Employment History – Detailed list of previous employment including dates (You should list approximately 10 years starting with most your most recent role and explain briefly any gaps between posts)
+- Employment History – Detailed list of previous employment, including dates (you should list approximately 10 years starting with most your most recent role and explain briefly any gaps between posts)

-Avoid common phrases like ‘I work well as an individual or as part of a team”.
-You want your CV to stand out against the rest and your personal profile should be used to tell the employer why you are the perfect candidate for this role not a generic statement.
+Avoid common phrases like “I work well as an individual or as part of a team”.
+You want your CV to stand out from the rest and your Personal Profile should be used to tell the employer why you are the perfect candidate for this particular role, and not be a generic statement.
 This is also a good place to include why you would like to work for the company and make your enthusiasm clear.

 Adjust your CV for each role